miroapp/app-examples/CONTRIBUTING.md

 ## Contributing to App Examples

+<b>Please look at [README.template.md](https://github.com/miroapp/app-examples/README.template.md)<b> for an example of
+how your README should look in order to contribute to App Examples.

 If you want to add an app into our [App Examples folder](https://github.com/miroapp/app-examples/tree/main/examples) please
 <b>make sure the README it follows the same structure as our other app examples</b>.
 You can take a look at [Drag and Drop
 README](https://github.com/miroapp/app-examples/tree/main/examples/drag-and-drop) for example.
 In order for your app